Why is biodiversity in nuts orchards important?

 What is the link between almonds and bees?

-- No almond, no bees: The almond tree is a plant that is friendly to bees.
+- No almond, no bees: The almond tree is a plant that is beneficial to bees.
 Almond flowers are among the first ones to blossom, between February and March.
 They are key for honey bees as it is one of the first sources of food they can find after winter to reinforce the beehive and enable an important increase of bees population.

 - No bees, no almonds: Honey bees and other pollinators are essential to almond trees as they play a key role in the pollination process, going from one flower to another and spreading the precious pollen that is necessary for flowers to fertilize and grow almonds.